 Want to learn about sugar effects on skin?
 RenewSkin Inc. tells you everything you need to know here!

 2. Wear Sunscreen

-We know that prevention is also key when it comes to keeping your skin light and luminous which is why it’s so important to wear sunscreen every day to prevent sun damage.
+We know that prevention is also key when it comes to keeping your skin light and luminous which is why it’s so important to wear sunscreen every day to prevent skin damage from the sun's UV rays and from blue light.
 “We know that UV rays can lead to brown spots and changes in skin texture which can leave some areas of the skin looking dull,” Dr. Garshick says.

 Dr. Deshko also notes that it’s especially important to wear a sunscreen product daily when you’re also using other skin brightening products in order to prevent an increase in melanin and to preserve the results of your labor (Melanin, which is produced from melanocytes, is the pigment that gives our skin its natural color.)
 So be sure to slather on the SPF before you walk out the door every morning.
 Your skin will thank you for it.